Ascot Racecourse: Royal Ascot

 Royal Ascot evolved from the first four-day race meeting held at Ascot in 1768, although the meeting as it is known today only really started to take shape with the introduction of The Gold Cup in 1807.
 Until 1939, Royal Ascot was the only race meeting held at the racecourse.
-The Gold Cup remains the feature race of the third day of Royal Ascot, traditionally the busiest day of the week, when high fashion and exquisite millinery take centre stage alongside flat racing's most elite stayers.
+The Gold Cup remains the feature race of the third day of Royal Ascot, traditionally the busiest day of the week.
 During the racecourse's redevelopment in 2005, the Royal Meeting was held at York Racecourse.

-Each of the five days of Royal Ascot begins with the Royal Procession at 2pm, when the monarch and other members of the royal family arrive down the straight mile in the Royal Landaus, accompanied by the playing of the National Anthem and the raising of the Royal Standard.
-This tradition was started in 1825 by King George IV.
+Each of the five days of Royal Ascot begins with the Royal Procession at 2pm, when the monarch and other members of the royal family arrive down the straight mile in the royal Landaus, accompanied by the playing of the National Anthem and the raising of the Royal Standard.
+This tradition was started in 1825 by George IV.

-Royal Ascot is Britain's most valuable race meeting, attracting many of the world's finest racehorses to compete for millions of pounds in prize money (just over £7.3million in 2019).
-Approximately 500 horses race across the five days.
-Eighteen Group races, eight of them Group 1, are staged each year and are broadcast to audiences in almost 200 territories around the world.
+Royal Ascot is Britain's most valuable race meeting, with millions of pounds in prize money (just over £7.3 million in 2019).
+About 500 horses race across the five days.
+Eighteen Group races, eight of them Group 1, are staged each year, and are broadcast to audiences in almost 200 territories around the world.

-Ascot employees increase by more than 6,500 temporary staff, with over 33,500 items of temporary furniture and 20,000 flowers and shrubs grown especially for the Royal Meeting.
+Ascot employees are augmented by more than 6,500 temporary staff, with over 33,500 items of temporary furniture and 20,000 flowers and shrubs grown especially for the Royal Meeting.

 There are four enclosures in total at Royal Ascot, three of them open to the public.
 The Royal Enclosure is the most prestigious, with access strictly limited.
 First-time applicants must apply to the Royal Enclosure Office and gain sponsorship from someone who has attended the Royal Enclosure for at least four years.
-Existing members are sent invitations by Her Majesty's Representative to request badges each year.
-Badges are hand written and can only be worn by the named person.
+Existing members are sent invitations by His Majesty's Representative to request badges each year.
+Badges are hand-written and can only be worn by the named person.
 Colours of badges vary for each day of the Royal Meeting.

-The Royal Enclosure has the strictest Dress Code, with men wearing grey, navy or black morning dress and top hat, and women wearing formal daywear and a hat with a solid base of 4 inches or more in diameter.
-The origins of the Royal Ascot Dress Code can be traced back to the early 19th century when Beau Brummel, a close friend of the Prince Regent, decreed that men of elegance should wear waisted black coats and white cravats with pantaloons to the Royal Meeting.
+The Royal Enclosure has a very strict dress code, with men wearing grey, navy or black morning dress and top hat, and women wearing formal daywear and a hat with a solid base of 4 inches or more in diameter.
+The origins of the Royal Ascot dress code can be traced back to the early 19th century when Beau Brummel, a close friend of the Prince Regent, decreed that men of elegance should wear waisted black coats and white cravats with pantaloons to the Royal Meeting.